 I love taking classic dishes like Deviled Eggs and giving them a fun twist with new flavors.
 For this recipe, I took inspiration from loaded potato skins -- and combined those classed ingredients with deviled eggs.

 This recipe starts off with, you guessed it, hard-boiled eggs.
 Eggs are a healthy part of a low-carb diet.
 Eggs are loaded with nutrients, vitamins, minerals, protein, and healthy fats.
 The fat and protein in eggs will help you feel fuller longer, making it easier for you to resist sugary snacks.
+My keto deviled eggs are one of the ideal low carb recipes to serve to a crowd.

 Ingredients in Keto Deviled Eggs